zalify/easy-email-editor/readme.md

 ## Pro Version Announcement

-We are delighted to announce that we now have a more powerful and customizable commercial version available. <a href="https://www.easyemail.pro/?utm_source=github" target="_blank">Check it out here </a>.
+We are delighted to announce that we now have a more powerful and customizable commercial version available.
+If it is for internal use only, then the open-source version is sufficient.
+However, if your editor is a critical feature, I recommend using the commercial version.
+<a href="https://www.easyemail.pro/?utm_source=github" target="_blank">Check it out here </a>.

 ---